Prithviraj777-ai/first-project/README.md

 # first-project
 this is my first git repository
 <br>
-hi my name is prithviraj chauhan
+hi my name is prithviraj